synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 to reads, writes, and deletes), it should not affect those operations – it is unrealistic to disallow reads and writes while garbage collecting.

-Thankfully, by nature, there are major conflicts between a writer and GC: Garbage Collection is strictly only run on a file that is over size and with no writers currently writing to it.
+there are major conflicts between a writer and GC: Garbage Collection is strictly only run on a file that is over size and with no writers currently writing to it.
 This means that no writer can write to a file currently being garbage collected.

 In the index, since GC only modifies pointers on the file being collected, it will not change any pointers being written to by the writer, as it is necessarily not on the file, for reasons mentioned above.

-Therefore, these conflicts are taken care of by the file controller and the mutex, and there are no additional actions needed.
+These conflicts are taken care of by the file controller and the mutex, and there are no additional actions needed.

 ### 4.1.4 GC-Delete Contention